gchehab/openfortivpn-webview/README.md

 As soon as the `SVPNCOOKIE` is set, the application will print it to stdout and exit.

-The application comes in two flavors:
+The application comes in three flavors:
  - [openfortivpn-webview-qt](openfortivpn-webview-qt/)
  - [openfortivpn-webview-electron](openfortivpn-webview-electron/)
+ - openfortivpn-auth, python command-line daemon

-They should be equivalent, but `openfortivpn-webview-qt` may have some issues with some SAML providers.
+The first two should be equivalent, but `openfortivpn-webview-qt` may have some issues with some SAML providers.
+The third was tested only with Microsoft SAML provider, it should read the gateway, user and password data from the /etc/openfortivpn/config file, and the OTP secret from the /etc/openfortivpn/secret file.

 ## Usage